mhd3v/mhd3v/README.md

   <a href="https://www.linkedin.com/in/mhd3v/">LinkedIn</a>
 </p>

-A life long learner and a tinkerer who can't seem to get enough of computers.
-I'm currrently working as a Backend Engineer @ <a href="https://ostrom.de/">Ostrom</a>, where I help digitize the energy supply chain in Germany.
+A lifelong learner and a tinkerer who can't seem to get enough of computers.

 ## My stats on Github
  <div>